Chris DAZE Ellis 2021

 Schedule of Classes

-Introduction: Evolutionary foundations of communication, language, and design, early graphic forms, communicating ideas and beliefs, the invention of proto-writing.
+Introduction: This chapter covers the evolutionary foundations of communication, language, and design, early graphic forms, communicating ideas and beliefs, and the invention of proto-writing.

 Chapter 1: Early Writing: Mark-making, Notation Systems, and Scripts 3000—500 BC